 The compressive stress around the head of the drop was calculated to be between 29 to 50 tons per square inch, making the glass as strong as some types of steel.
 But that strength only exists in a thin layer just ten percent the diameter of the head.

-To break a drop, a crack needs to break through that layer and reach the interior tension zone.
-But the outer layer is so strong, most cracks just form a spider web along the surface.
+To break a drop, a crack needs to get through that layer and reach the interior tension zone.
+But the outer layer is so strong that most cracks just form a spider web along the surface.
 The tail, however, is another story.
 This thin wisp of glass can easily be broken, providing a direct link to that sensitive interior tension zone.
 So when it breaks, the rest of the glass shatters.

 This has to do with how the drops form.
 "The surface of the drops cools faster than the interior, producing a combination of compressive stresses on the surface, and compensating tensile—or pulling—stresses in the interior of the drops," according to the press release.

 Researchers have puzzled over the drops for 400 years.
-They were named after Prince Rupert of Germany who gave five of the strange drops to Charles II, King of England.
+They were named after Prince Rupert of Germany who gave five of the strange drops to England's Charles II.
 Since then, researchers have tried to work out what makes the drops so strong.